Rob Reiner 50th surprise birthday party

 “Nisei” is not just a song; it’s a celebration of the people who withstood adversity and maintained their cultural identity, enriching the tapestry of who I am today.
 Through music, I aim to honor the stories and sacrifices of my relatives and to share a message of pride and recognition of our distinct place in the diverse fabric of society.
 I believe art transcends the process.

 For me, this song never stood on its own.
 Perhaps I needed to bring the photos (which inspired the song) back into work.
-At any rate, it feels complete now.
+However, it feels complete now.

 Creativity isn’t confined to a single medium—it flows between them.
-For example, sometimes I’ll watch a movie, and it sparks an idea for a song I’m working on.
+Morever, sometimes I’ll watch a movie, and it sparks an idea for a song.
 Other times, I’ll hear a song, and it inspires a picture I create.
 Art, in any form, has the power to ignite imagination and influence expression in ways that go beyond its original medium.

 Nisei is a song written by Ken Hada and is available on Spotify, Apple, YouTube (free), and all streaming.